 Market Trends

-- Government-Backed Stability: The heavy concentration of state government and healthcare jobs (Stormont Vail, St. Francis) provides a stable floor for Shawnee County property values.
+- Government-Backed Stability: The high concentration of state government and healthcare employment continues to provide a stable floor for Shawnee County property values.

 Factors Driving the Shawnee County Housing Market